The ultimate guide to vegan pancakes! Get all of my best tips for how to make the best dairy & egg-free pancakes that still taste amazing!

 - fresh fruit like berries or sliced banana

-- defrosted frozen fruit
+- defrosted frozen fruit or fruit compote

 - vegan yogurt

 - lemon juice and sugar (if you're making vegan English pancakes)